raydenlim/tp/docs/UserGuide.md

 * `deletegrade n/Wesley a/Rune Reading` deletes Wesley’s Rune Reading grade.

-### 📝Commenting on an assignment: `addcomment`
+### 📝Adding a comment to an assignment: `addcomment`
-Adds a comment to a student’s assignment.
+Adds a comment to a person’s assignment.

 Format: `addcomment n/STUDENT_NAME a/ASSIGNMENT c/COMMENT`

 Parameters:
-* STUDENT_NAME The name of the student.
+* STUDENT_NAME The name of the person.
 * ASSIGNMENT The name of the assignment.
 * COMMENT The comment.